co-mmer/aaa-mockmvc/docs/assert/AssertContent.md

 ### Length

-In this example, the **`assertContentLength`** method is used to assert that the response expected length.
+In this example, the **`assertContentLength`** method is used to verify the expected length of the response.

 ```
   get()